bjones1/CodeChat/README.rst

 Sphinx_
 -------
 "Sphinx is a tool that makes it easy to create intelligent and beautiful documentation" [#]_.
 It provides additional features, including the ability to link together many documents (such as all the files in a program's source code).
-Enki_ will soon support Sphinx.
+To use Sphinx with Enki_:

+#.
+Go to ``Settings | Settings | CodeChat`` and enable Sphinx and CodeChat.

+#.
+Choose a project directory, which contains source code to document.

+#.
+Click OK.
+Then, open a source file in the project directory you select.

+#.
+Open the Preview pane, where the source code will be displayed.

 .. [#] Currently, only single-line comments in C/C++, Python, reST, assembly (.s), BASH scripts, PHP, MATLAB scripts, DOS batch (.bat) files, .ini, and .iss files are supported.
 .. [#] http://sphinx-doc.org/index.html